To the Members of

 iv. the disclosure requirements relating to holdings as well as dealings in specifiedbank notes were applicable for the period from 8 November 2016 to 30 December 2016 whichare not relevant to these standalone financial statements.
 Hence reporting under thisclause is not applicable.

 ANNEXURE A TO THE INDEPENDENT AUDITOR'S REPORT OF EVEN DATE TO THE MEMBERS OF HERITAGEFOODS LIMITED ON THE STANDALONE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2020

 Based on the audit procedures performed for the purpose of reporting a true and fairview on the financial statements of the Company and taking into consideration theinformation and explanations given to us and the books of account and other recordsexamined by us in the normal course of audit and to the best of our knowledge and beliefwe report that:

-(b) The fixed assets have been physically verified by the managementduring the year by engaging the outside expert and no material discrepancies were noticedon such verification.
-In our opinion the frequency of verification of the fixed assets isreasonable having regard to the size of the Company and the nature of itsassets.
+(b) The Property plant and equipment have been physically verified by the managementduring the year by engaging the outside expert and no material discrepancies were noticedon such verification.
+In our opinion the frequency of of the Property plant andequipment is reasonable having regard to the size of the Company and the nature of itsassets.

 (c) The title deeds of all the immovable properties (which are included under the headProperty plant and equipment') are held in the name of the Company.